 If you feel yourself nodding along to any of the symptoms above, you, my dear, are suffering from social media burnout.

 This oh-so-common phenomenon afflicts social media managers across all sectors, career experience, and genders.
 Burnout is a real threat to our productivity, and if not handled appropriately, your online communities will suffer, your animals will feel the effects, and your career may even be in jeopardy.

 So, what do we do?
 Here are my 5 go-to tips for avoiding (and recovering from) social media burnout.

 Speaking from personal experience, nothing demotivates me more than remembering that I forgot.
 Like remembering that I meant to post a heartwarming adoption update story onto our blog this morning… but I forgot.
 How could I be so scatterbrained?

 The easiest way to avoid situations like these is to work ahead.
 I highly recommend creating a rough schedule of topics to post about over the next 3-6 months.
 Here are some of my tips on how to do that, and this subscribable Google calendar from HeARTs Speak helps you make sure you never miss an upcoming holiday.

 I personally use this method, and then every Friday, I’ll create each individual piece of content to post during the week ahead.
-Using apps like Hootsuite or Buffer, I can also schedule the posts to deploy exactly when I want – and voila!
+Using apps like Hootsuite, Buffer, or Loomly I can also schedule the posts to deploy exactly when I want – and voila!
 For the next 6 days, all I have to do is answer comments and handle whatever surprise opportunities may come my way.

 Let’s say you’ve gone ahead and created your 3-6 month posting calendar, and things are going smoothly.
 Then, all of a sudden, you realize that you’ve committed yourself to creating a LOT of content during an unexpectedly busy week.